red1730/Rick-and-Morty-App/README.md

-# Getting Started with Create React App

-This project was bootstrapped with
+This project was make it for RED